jaspwr/LiA/docs.md

 -------------------

 ### Imports
-* Any row opened with a `use` keyword (excluding whitespace) will be treated as an import statement.
+* Any line opened with a `use` keyword (excluding whitespace) will be treated as an import statement.

 | LiA                     | TeX                       |
 |-------------------------|---------------------------|